Patience-Fuglo/Implement-a-Trading-Strategy-and-Perform-Backtesting/README.md

 ## Methodology
 The methodology for developing the investment strategies involves the following steps:

-1. **Data Collection**: Fetch historical and real-time data from OpenBB for different asset classes.
+1. **Data Collection**: Fetch historical and real-time data from Alpha Vantage for different asset classes.
 2. **Data Cleaning and Preprocessing**: Prepare the data for analysis by handling missing values, normalizing, and transforming features.
 3. **Exploratory Data Analysis (EDA)**: Analyze the data to uncover patterns, trends, and correlations.
 4. **Strategy Development**: Develop investment strategies based on insights from the EDA.
 This may include technical indicators, machine learning models, and algorithmic trading techniques.